auroraGPT-ANL/MCQ-and-SFT-code/README.md

 are to use an OpenAI model like *gpt-4o*.

 Examples of running *generate_answers.py*:
-* `python src/generate_answers.py -o ../_RESULTS -i ../_MCQ -m openai:o1-mini.json`
+* `python -m generate_answers -o ../_RESULTS -i ../_MCQ -m openai:o1-mini.json`
   * Uses the OpenAI model `o1-mini` to generate answers for MCQs in `MCQs.json` and stores results in the `_RESULTS` directory, in a file named `answers_openai:o1-mini.json`
-* `python src/generate_answers.py -o ../_RESULTS -i MCQs.json -m "pb:argonne-private/AuroraGPT-IT-v4-0125`
+* `python -m generate_answers -o ../_RESULTS -i MCQs.json -m "pb:argonne-private/AuroraGPT-IT-v4-0125`
   * Uses the Huggingface model `argonne-private/AuroraGPT-IT-v4-0125`, running on a Polaris compute node started via PBS, to generate answers for the same MCQs.
 Results are placed in `_RESULTS/answers_pb:argonne-private+AuroraGPT-IT-v4-0125.json`

 Examples of running `score_answers.py`:
-* `python score_answers.py -o _RESULTS -i MCQs.json -a openai:o1-mini.json -b openai:gpt-4o`
+* `python -m score_answers -o _RESULTS -i MCQs.json -a openai:o1-mini.json -b openai:gpt-4o`
   * Uses the OpenAI model `gpt-4o` to score answers for MCQs in `MCQs.json` and stores results in `_RESULTS` directory, in a file named `answers_openai:o1-mini.json`
-* `python score_answers.py -o _RESULTS -a pb:argonne-private/AuroraGPT-IT-v4-0125 -b openai:gpt-4o`
+* `python -m score_answers -o _RESULTS -a pb:argonne-private/AuroraGPT-IT-v4-0125 -b openai:gpt-4o`
   * Uses the OpenAI model gpt-4o to score answers previously generated for model `pb:argonne-private/AuroraGPT-IT-v4-0125`, and assumed to be located in a file `_RESULTS/answers_pb:argonne-private+AuroraGPT-IT-v4-0125.json`, as above.
 Places results in file `_RESULTS/scores_pb:argonne-private+AuroraGPT-IT-v4-0125:openai:gpt-4o.json`.